Josh O'Connor: 2019–present: Critical acclaim

 O'Connor also played Mr. Elton in the period comedy-drama film Emma based on Jane Austen's 1815 novel of the same name.
 In 2021, he portrayed Romeo in the Royal National Theatre's television film adaptation of Shakespeare's Romeo and Juliet.
 He also played Paul Sheringham in Mothering Sunday, which explores class divides and postwar survivor's guilt in 1924, starring alongside Olivia Colman and Colin Firth.
 In the same year, it was announced that he would be working with Francis Lee again on a horror film with themes of "class and queerness".
 O'Connor was seen in the drama film Lee, starring Kate Winslet, which is set during World War II and directed by Ellen Kuras.
 That film premiered at the 2023 Toronto International Film Festival.
-O'Connor also starred opposite Zendaya in Challengers, directed by Luca Guadagnino.
+O'Connor also starred opposite Zendaya and Mike Faist in Challengers, directed by Luca Guadagnino.
 Initially due to premiere at the 80th Venice International Film Festival, the film was postponed and released in 2024, due to the 2023 writers' and actors' strike.

-In 2024, it was announced that O'Connor had joined the cast of Wake Up Dead Man, the third installment of the Knives Out trilogy directed by Rian Johnson.
-The film is scheduled to be released in 2025.
-O'Connor also joined the cast of the Untitled Steven Spielberg film in November 2024, set to be released in the summer of 2026.
-O'Connor also starred opposite Paul Mescal in The History of Sound, a World War I love story film directed by Oliver Hermanus.
+In 2024, it was announced that O'Connor had joined the cast of Wake Up Dead Man, the third installment of the Knives Out film series directed by Rian Johnson.
+The film was released on December 12, 2025.
+O'Connor also joined the cast of Disclosure Day, directed by Steven Spielberg, in November 2024, which was released in the summer of 2026.
+O'Connor then starred opposite Paul Mescal in The History of Sound, a World War I love story film directed by Oliver Hermanus.
 It premiered at the 78th Cannes Film Festival and was released in September 2025 at the United States.